javascript-tutorial/en.javascript.info/1-js/02-first-steps/15-function-expressions-arrows/article.md

 sayHi();
 ```

-Arrow functions can be used the same way as Function Expressions.
+Arrow functions can be used in the same way as Function Expressions.

 For instance, here's the rewritten example with `welcome()`: